mdn/interactive-examples/CSS-Example-Style-Guide.md

 Sometimes you'll want to include images with the example.
 If you do:

-* make sure their license allows you to use them
+* make sure their license allows you to use them.
+It's difficult for us to satisfy an attribution requirement with the editor, so try to use images that have a very permissive license such as [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 * run them through https://tinypng.com or https://imageoptim.com, to reduce the page weight of the examples.